klemens-morgenstern/design/test/test.md

 ### Coverage

-Can be done via gcov, which is also readable by eclipse.
+When enabling the coverage settings in the gcc, it will create files which can be read by gcov.
+To allow this to work, while testing on an none-eabi device, the gdb running the test, will put breakpoints in the locations which try to create the files.
+The gdb will then write the content to be written to the console, where it can be put into the files, so a the normal behavious is emulated.

 Additionally it can be converted to a html by using lcov.

 ![Icov example](https://qiaomuf.files.wordpress.com/2011/05/lcov_report1.jpg)